tc39/proposal-compartments/README.md

   // Note: This name differs from the implementation of SES shim and a
   // prior revision of this proposal, where it is currently called `importHook`. loadHook?: (fullSpecifier: string) => Promise<ModuleDescriptor?>

+  // Causes the guest compartment to create its own globalThis instead of sharing
+  // its host's.
+  // The constructor copies the own properties over its own globalThis by
+  // assignment.
+  globals: Object,
 };

 interface Compartment {